WHAT IS

 The question to ask yourself is: What example am I (or my business) leading by?

-Ethical intelligence is the conscious embodiment and courageous application of honorable principles, practices, and processes that cultivate compassion, cooperation and collaboration between individuals and groups across all interactions and situations, and through which elevates humane and sustainable insights, innovation, and interconnection.
+Ethical intelligence is the conscious embodiment and courageous application of honorable principles, practices, and processes that cultivate compassion, cooperation, and collaboration between individuals and groups across all interactions and situations, and through which elevates humane, inclusive, and sustainable insights, innovation, and interconnection.
+It is contagiously inspiring in bringing forth the best and highest thoughts, choices, actions, and behaviors in the people our lives impact and treating one another with respect, dignity, kindness, and full honesty.

-It embodies a mindset that is 100% committed to thinking, choosing and behaving with an unbreakable, purposeful habit of integrity that composes our identity: intrinsically woven with impeccability, character, humility, and courage.
+It embodies a mindset that is 100% committed to cultivating an unbreakable, purposeful habit of integrity that composes our identity: intrinsically woven with impeccability, character, humility, and courage.
 It is the inner moral compass that constantly self-reflects and upgrades our personal Internal Operating System in every situation and interaction we find ourselves in, personally and professionally.
 It's owning the fact we are all imperfect human beings - and we all have the ability to grow, shed our old skin, and evolve - or "learn, unlearn and relearn" as the late futurist Alvin Toffler once stated.

 Ethically Intelligent behavior is rising to the top of the list of leadership qualities essential to sustainable organizational success as well as attaining and keeping public trust.
 Customers are demanding accountability and transparency in the principles and practices of leaders of all types, and "getting away with" unethical behavior is certainly not something to brag about if you or your organization aspires to have a reputation of unshakable integrity.